nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 **ux_tests/**	the folder designed for our UX test video recordings

-**resources/** for some of the additional files such as test data (an example could be a test user file to test the program)
+**resources/** for some of the additional files such as test data (test users' file to test the program)

 # Prerequisites & Environment #